RikiBorders/Akira-Voice-Control-System/OVERVIEW.md

  # Roadmap

- Wile exact timelines are not used, short-term roughly translates to any tasks to be completed within 6-8 months, where long-term tasks are to be completed after a year or greater.
-Tasks length vary a great deal, and may exceed, or greatly fall short of these suggestive dealines.
+ While exact timelines are not used, short-term roughly translates to any tasks to be completed within 6-8 months, where long-term tasks are to be completed after a year or greater.
+Tasks length vary a great deal, and may exceed, or greatly fall short of these suggestive deadlines.

  Short-term: